-Mental Health Programs Assigned to CENTRAL UNION HIGH SCHOOL is a school psychologist, a COSA Counselor and a Migrant Program Coordinator.
-District programs contributing to mental health goals include an Imperial County Department of Behavior Substance Abuse Counselor and the CUHSD Family Resource Center.
+Mental Health Programs Staff currently assigned to CENTRAL UNION HIGH SCHOOL that have been trained and certified to assist students and families with emotional / mental health concerns are a School Psychologist, an Assistant Principal of Student Services, an Assistant Principal of At Promise Academy, a COSA Counselor, 5 School Counselors, 1 At Promise Counselor, 1 Mental Health Specialist and a Migrant Program Coordinator.
+District programs contributing to mental health goals and support include an Imperial County Department of Behavior Substance Abuse Counselor and the CUHSD Family Resource Center.
 Referrals are made for Parenting, Behavioral Health, Group Counseling, Crisis Intervention and Conflict Resolution Sessions.
-A nurse is available to assist our students with medical concerns / surgeries.
+A school nurse is available to assist our students with medical concerns / surgeries.
+Two District Health Aides (1 at CUHS) will assist with safety health procedures for staff and students.
 Central Union High School shall identify students in need and bring forth the student and the family to the school's Student Success Team / Student Attendance Review Team.
-Central Union High School shall implement an Incident Crisis Response Plan for "suicide" in cases where a student exhibits specific characteristics.
-In incidences of possible suicide, school/district psychologist or police crisis response units shall be contacted so the student can be assessed.
+During the meetings the students academic, attendance and emotional / mental health will be discussed and interventions / programs will be discussed with the parent and student.
+Central Union High School shall implement an Incident Crisis Response Plan for "suicide" cases where a student exhibits specific characteristics.
+In incidences of possible suicide, school/district psychologists or police crisis response units shall be contacted to move forward with an assessment of the student.
+The Colombia Suicide Severity Rating Scale Screener is utilized by counselors and a Mobile Crisis Team comes to the campus to assist counselors and students during this time.
+Classroom presentations and group counseling are also part of the SEL Program.
+The Spartan Closet X will also be expanding and Cody's closet will assist with this resource.
+The food pantry will also be promoted and transparent to parents and students through publicizing and accessibility.

-Professional Development The Central Union High School District provides professional development for teachers, parents, and community members.
-Instructional Coaches and a Supervisor of Instruction provide training to Central Union High Certificated Staff.
-Amongst the goals of such programs are to help others establish and nurture a healthy sense of professionalism, effective classroom management and positive relationships to develop personal and social responsibility and to enhance academic success.
+Professional Development The Central Union High School District provides professional development for teachers, parents, and community members throughout the school year.
+The CUHSD Instructional Coaches and a Supervisor of Instruction provide training to Central Union High Certificated Staff.
+Amongst the goals of such trainings are to assist others to establish and nurture a healthy sense of professionalism, effective classroom management and positive relationships within students, staff and families.
+The trainings also develop and support personal and social responsibility which enhances academic success.
+The Mental Health Specialist presents to students and staff in classrooms and faculty meetings to increase SEL awareness.

-Student Recognition Programs CENTRAL UNION HIGH SCHOOL offers several recognition and award programs such as Student of the Month, Excellent Attendance Awards, Good Deeds Recognition, Honor Roll Certificates, Academic Letter Program, Athletic Banquets, AVID Awards Ceremonies, Marching Band Banquets, Legal Services / Law Enforcement Academy Awards, CSF Recognition Award, Mock Trial Recognition, Integrity Awards, ESLR'S Recognition, Community Service Recognition, Senior Awards, Military Recognition Ceremony.
+Student Recognition Programs CENTRAL UNION HIGH SCHOOL offers several recognition and award programs such as Student of the Month, Excellent Attendance Awards, Good Deeds Recognition, Honor Roll Certificates, Academic Letter Program, Athletic Banquets, AVID Awards Ceremonies, Marching Band Banquets, Legal Services / Law Enforcement Academy Awards, Mock Trial Recognition, Excellent Attendance, Reading Plus Celebrations, Senior Awards, Military Recognition Ceremony.

-SCHOOL SAFETY STRATEGY #2: Procedures, programs and strategies used to help eliminate problems of bias or unfair treatment of pupils by staff and by peers because of ethnic group, gender, race, national origin, social class, religion, disability, sexual orientation, physical appearance, color, ancestry, parental status, or other relevant characteristics.
-The school provides a way for each pupil to safely report and, be protected after reporting, troubling behaviors that the pupil thinks may lead to dangerous situations, such as potential school violence.
+SCHOOL SAFETY ACTION PLAN #2: Procedures, programs and strategies used to help eliminate problems of bias or unfair treatment of pupils by staff and by peers because of ethnic group, gender, race, national origin, social class, religion, disability, sexual orientation, physical appearance, color, ancestry, parental status, or other relevant characteristics.
+The school provides a way for each pupil to safely report and, be protected after reporting troubling behaviors that the pupil thinks may lead to dangerous situations, such as potential school violence.
+Reporting through CATAPULT / Anonymous on the CUHS website creates a safe atmosphere for students and parents to report incidents on campus.